-Operation Smile Colombia was founded more than 20 years ago by Carlos Arturo Vargas.
+Operation Smile Colombia was founded in 1994 by Carlos Arturo Vargas.
 He and his wife lost a son, only 15 months old, in a car accident and wanted to do something to honor him – something that would benefit children in need.

 “The need to help treat this pathology is enormous in this country,” Carlos says.
 “Before we started, there was practically nothing here, and it was tragic to see the lack of knowledge the parents had and how they only knew of the myths about cleft, how they hid their children from society.”